Pez (musician)

-Perry Chapman (born 3 May 1984), better known by his stage name Pez, is an Australian hip hop recording artist from Melbourne, Australia.
+Perry Chapman (born 3 May 1984), better known by his stage name Pez, is an Australian hip hop recording artist from Melbourne.
 He attended Kew High School in Melbourne's eastern suburbs.
-His debut album, A Mind of My Own peaked at No. 19 on the ARIA Urban albums chart.
+His debut album, A Mind of My Own, peaked at No. 19 on the ARIA Urban albums chart.

 Biography

-Pez's debut album, A Mind of My Own, was produced by Matik (DEKAH1), with contributions from members of TZU, The Cat Empire and Blue King Brown.
+Pez's debut album, A Mind of My Own, was produced by Matik (DEKAH1), with contributions from members of TZU, The Cat Empire, and Blue King Brown.
 It was released on 4 October 2008 by Soulmate Records (distributed by Inertia) and peaked at No. 19 on the ARIA Urban albums chart and No. 8 on the AIR albums chart.
-The single "The Festival Song" peaked at No. 14 on the ARIA Australian Singles charts and No. 1 on the AIR singles chart.
+The single "The Festival Song" peaked at No. 14 on the ARIA Australian Singles chart and No. 1 on the AIR singles chart.

-Pez appeared for the first time in a Triple J Hottest 100 with one entry in the 2008 countdown: "The Festival Song" (featuring 360) at number 7.
+Pez made his first appearance in the Triple J Hottest 100 in the 2008 countdown, with "The Festival Song" (featuring 360) placing at number 7.

-Pez has appeared on stage alongside US hip-hop stars Atmosphere, Mix Master Mike, Peanut Butter Wolf, Vanilla Ice, Lupe Fiasco, Brother Ali, Akrobatik, and Australian artists 360, Seth Sentry, Illy, TZU, Muph & Plutonic, Drapht, Bliss n Eso, Illzilla and many more.
+He has appeared on stage alongside US hip-hop artists Atmosphere, Mix Master Mike, Peanut Butter Wolf, Vanilla Ice, Lupe Fiasco, Brother Ali, and Akrobatik, as well as Australian acts such as 360, Seth Sentry, Illy, TZU, Muph & Plutonic, Drapht, Bliss n Eso, and Illzilla.

-On 11 May 2009, "These Days 2009", a reworked version of album track "These Days" featuring vocals by Hailey Cramer (Blue King Brown), aired on Triple J for the first time.
-A special edition of A Mind of My Own was released on 6 June 2009 with two new songs: "These Days 2009" and "Ain't Got Time" (Automatik Remix) featuring Dukes of Windsor and Seth Sentry; two videos: 'The Making of "These Days 2009"' and "The Festival Song" as well as new cover art.
+On 11 May 2009, "These Days 2009", a reworked version of the album track "These Days" featuring vocals by Hailey Cramer (Blue King Brown), aired on Triple J for the first time.
+A special edition of A Mind of My Own was released on 6 June 2009, featuring two new songs: "These Days 2009" and "Ain't Got Time" (Automatik Remix) featuring Dukes of Windsor and Seth Sentry; two videos: 'The Making of "These Days 2009"' and "The Festival Song"; and new cover art.

-At the AIR Awards of 2009, Pez won 'Best Independent Hip Hop/Urban Album' for A Mind of My Own.
+At the AIR Awards of 2009, Pez won Best Independent Hip Hop/Urban Album for A Mind of My Own.